rvabrilot/sportsbet/backend/README.md

 ## Running with Docker

-To run the server on a Docker container, please execute the following from the root directory:
+To run the development server on a Docker container, please execute the following from the backend directory:

 ```bash
 # building the image